DenislavStoynov/Vault-Safe/README.md

 - Rotate the handle 3 * 60 degrees clockwise.
 5. To rotate the handle, click on the right side to turn it clockwise or on the left side to turn it counterclockwise

+# NOTE:
+After compiling the ts file into js, I got errors related to missing or incomaptible ts and pixijs types/features which I couldn't resolve.
+That is why I use script1.js which is the non-compiled script.ts version.